chrira/ms-techlab/01-using-oc-cli.md

     oc projects

+Check the changes inside the web console.
+Go to both of your projects and find the techlab group under *Resources -> Membership*

 ## Inspecting and editing other resources

 Everything within Openshift (Kubernetes) is represented as a resource, which we can view and depending on our privileges edit.